MartinGongSing/AI-Quixo/ai/README.md

 # AI Quixo

+## Introduction

 Quixo is a boardgame created by Gigamic
 * [Quixo](https://www.gigamic.com/game/quixo) - the website of the creators of the game

-We have created an AI capable of playing without making any bad moves, in python
+We have created an AI capable of playing without making any bad moves, in python (UTF-8 encoding)

 ## How to launch the game